pandeytapan/code.kata.python/fluent/chap04/chapter05.md

     return text[:end].rstrip()
 ```

-In the field of function introspection we have attributes builtin the function object that allow us to get details of the parameters.
-Two such attributes are:- `__defaults__` that returns the positional and keyword argument, `__kwdefaults__` that returns the details of the keyword only arguments:
+In the field of function introspection we have attributes built in the function object that allow us to get details of the parameters.
+Two such attributes are:-
+- `__defaults__` that returns the positional and keyword argument.
+- `__kwdefaults__` that returns the details of the keyword only arguments.

 ```python
 >>> from clip import clip